-Located in Mobile, Alabama, Fort Conde, was originally founded by Jean-Baptiste Le Moyne de Bienville in 1702 as Fort Louis de la Mobile at at 27-Mile Bluff.
+Located in Mobile, Alabama, Fort Conde was originally founded by Jean-Baptiste Le Moyne de Bienville in 1702 as Fort Louis de la Mobile at 27-Mile Bluff.
 Originally a part of French Louisiana, the Alabama Gulf Coast was a focal point for colonial exploration and settlement.
 Mobile was the capital of the French colony when it was founded at its original site up the Mobile River in 1702.
 Its Roman Catholic parish dates back to 1703.

 After the Mobile River flooded and damaged the fort, the post and the settlement of Mobile were relocated in 1711 to its current site.
-There, a temporary wooden stockade fort was constructed which was also named Fort Louis.
+There, a temporary wooden stockade fort was constructed, which was also named Fort Louis.
 The capital was moved to Biloxi in 1720, but Mobile remained a vital community for the French.

-In 1723, construction of a new brick fort with a stone foundation began and the fort was renamed Fort Condé in honor of King Louis XIV’s brother, the Prince of Conde.
+In 1723, construction of a new brick fort with a stone foundation began, and the fort was renamed Fort Condé in honor of King Louis XIV’s brother, the Prince of Conde.
 The large, bastioned structure was surrounded by a dry moat and additional earthwork defenses.
 Fort Condé and its surrounding buildings covered about 11 acres of land.
-It was shaped in the form of a seven-pointed star, with guard towers raised at the points with significant surrounding earthworks.
+It was shaped in a seven-pointed star, with guard towers raised at the points with significant surrounding earthworks.
 In design, it is similar to Spanish fort Castillo de San Marcos in St. Augustine, Florida.
 A crew of 20 black slaves and five white workmen performed the original work on the fort.

 The fort’s objective was to defend against a British or Spanish attack on the easternmost part of the French Louisiana colony.
 The strategic importance of Mobile and Fort Condé was significant as the fort protected access into the strategic region between the Mississippi River and the Atlantic colonies along the Alabama and Tombigbee Rivers.
 It also served as a base for French exploration and expansion into much of the modern state of Alabama.
-Supplies and troops for upriver forts such as Fort Toulouse (near present-day Montgomery) were dispatched from Fort Conde and it functioned as the military headquarters for the region.
+Supplies and troops for upriver forts such as Fort Toulouse (near present-day Montgomery) were dispatched from Fort Conde, and it functioned as the military headquarters for the region.
 Fort Condé guarded Mobile and its citizens for almost 100 years, from 1723-1820.

 Under U.S. control, the fort was renamed Fort Charlotte.
 In 1820, the U.S. Congress authorized the sale and removal of the fort because it was no longer needed for defense.
-Later, city funds paid for the demolition to allow new streets built eastward towards the river and southward.
+Later, city funds paid for the demolition to build new streets eastward towards the river and southward.
 By late 1823, most of the above-ground traces of Mobile’s fort were gone, leaving only underground structures.

 In the 1970s, about 1/3 of the fort was reconstructed at an 80% scale.
 The new Fort Conde was opened on July 4, 1976, as part of Mobile’s celebration of the United States bicentennial.
 Today, the reconstructed fort serves as the official Welcome Center for the City of Mobile.
 It is located at 150 South Royal Street and is free to visit.